 -

 Oil lamp.
 Silver metal.
 XIX century.
-Table lamp with circular base and column-shaped foot narrower in the lower area.
-The circular body of the piece, decorated with fine moldings, has an upward decoration (into which a handle is inserted) with slight curves, a concave plate decorated with engraved lines, and tongs hanging from a chain.
-As usual in 19th century art, he is inspired by styles of the past, adapting them to the taste of the moment.
+Table candle with circular base and narrower column-shaped foot in the lower area.
+The circular body of the piece, decorated with fine moldings, has an upward decoration (in which a handle is inserted) with slight curves, a concave plate decorated with engraved lines and clips hanging from a chain.
+As is common in 19th century art, it is inspired by past styles, adapting them to the taste of the moment.

 · Size: 15x10x39 cms.